-Does WordPress give you the ‘Destination folder already exists’ error?
+Does WordPress give you the “installation failed: destination folder already exists.” error?

-This error is caused by many things, including the most obvious one, which is that the plugin or theme is already installed.
+This error is can be caused by many things, including the most obvious one, which is that the plugin or theme is already installed.

 In order to install a plugin or theme manually, WordPress extracts the .zip file to a folder of the same name.
 WordPress will display a comparison between two identical folders with the same path if it detects an identical folder.

-This warning will only appear when you are installing from the WordPress admin area with a plugin or theme’s .zip file.
+This warning only appears when you are installing a .zip file.

 Method 2: Fix Using FTP to Solve the Destination Folder Already Exists Error

 If the WordPress dashboard method doesn’t work or isn’t available, FTP (File Transfer Protocol) is your next best friend.
 Follow these steps: